 Read more at: http://www.modularfords.com/threads/236857-Aluminator-Gibtec-build

 It turned out perfectly, especially since the gears really are a work of art (only car guys would say that, but compare them to the original set and draw your own conclusions).
-With all that in mind, my new pump has been rebuilt, and installed in my new Aluminator.
-The images below actually show another pump - minus the backing plate - with the OEM components on the left, and with the new gears installed on the right (for some reason, I neglected to get a picture of the FR pump I ended up using).
+With all that in mind, my pump has been rebuilt, and installed in my new Aluminator.
+The images below actually show another pump - minus the backing plate - with the OEM components on the left, and with the new gears installed on the right (I neglected to get a picture of the actual pump I ended up using).
 If you aren't sure if a gear swap is up your alley, check out how simple it is in a YouTube video courtesy of Jon Pavia at UPR - more good press for Travis as well!

 Note: It should be apparent to anyone working on these engines how critical oil pressure is - hence the necessity of using better pump gears.
 As for monitoring it, the stock gauge stinks and is essentially just an on/off indicator (I believe it activates with just around 5PSI).
 Fortunately, it is easy to add a functional oil pressure sensor to read on the Interceptor, or an aftermarket gauge if you choose.
 I made sure to pick up the AeroForce kit, with all the details shown on my Electrical page.

 Overall, the Gerotor pumps are incredibly simple, yet perfectly functional.
 The main moving part is the gear set, working in conjunction with a pressure relief valve adjacent to it that recycles oil back around the gears as necessary.
 Based on the model of engine and its specific pump, the only real variable internally is the relief valve: the stiffer the spring, the higher the pressure that must be reached in order for the plunger to be forced down.
 Once the plunger is compressed, excess oil flowing up and around the top of the rotors will be bled back for another pass.